Nithyashree6/Capacitor-charging-and-discharging-simulation/Readme.md

 Discharging a Capacitor :

+When a capacitor is connected to a load (like a resistor), it begins to discharge.The stored charge flows from one plate of the capacitor through the circuit to the other plate, creating a current.As the capacitor discharges, the voltage across its plates decreases, and so does the current flowing through the circuit.It ensures that capacitors return to a safe voltage level and can help prevent damage or unwanted behavior in circuits.

 For discharging, when the capacitor discharges through a resistor 𝑅 (with no external voltage source), the voltage across the capacitor decreases over time according to: